Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Can we get more cat variety? https://www.youtube.com/watch?v=v_9SO9SU3B0

+# Biomes

+## September 8th, 2020
+* Q&A: Even more Biomes coming to play? https://www.youtube.com/watch?v=VgDl00Ycn3U

+## September 22nd, 2020
+* Q&A: Snowy Biome confirmed? https://www.youtube.com/watch?v=Yend7bHTMvw

+## November 10th, 2020
+* Q&A: Any plans to expand the Map / add new Biomes? https://www.youtube.com/watch?v=oZhfgq9vdKg

+## December 15th, 2020
+* Q&A: Will there be a Snow Biome? https://www.youtube.com/watch?v=iyhdKRg1b0A

+## January 19th, 2021
+* Q&A: Are you still planning Underground Biomes? https://www.youtube.com/watch?v=zho1Gn_x76w
+* Q&A: Can we please get a Snow Biome? https://www.youtube.com/watch?v=QHVdhswD13w
+* Q&A: If the community made a Snow Biome, would you add that? https://www.youtube.com/watch?v=I8rWTBGdGio
+* Q&A: Will clearing out all the Biomes increase your garbage limit? https://www.youtube.com/watch?v=XcfIWDujsxA

 # Buildings

+## December 19th, 2019
+* Q&A: How about personal elevators? https://www.youtube.com/watch?v=f3TtRJWOI2Q
+* Q&A: Human Elevators? https://www.youtube.com/watch?v=HGwoBSLqtcw

 ## September 8th, 2020
 * Q&A: Pollution is a thing? https://www.youtube.com/watch?v=EI4HJKvO-OU